iajhff/simplicitybasics/p2ms.md

-# Complete Simplicity 2-of-3 Multisig Guide
+# Simplicity 2-of-3 Multisig Guide

-**Everything you need to deploy and spend a Simplicity multisig contract on Liquid testnet**
+**Deploy and spend a Simplicity multisig contract on Liquid testnet**

-No prior setup required.
-Follow this guide from top to bottom.

 ---